hrushikesh2k1/Docker-Zero-to-Hero/volumes.md

 In a nutshell, Bind Directory on a host as a Mount are appropriate for simple use cases where you need to mount a directory from the host file system into a container, while volumes are better suited for more complex use cases where you need more control over the data being persisted in the container.

+Difference Between Bind Mounts and Volumes in Docker

+Feature                        	Bind Mounts	                                                                        Docker Volumes
+Definition	          Maps a directory from the host file system directly into the container.
+A Docker-managed storage location, stored under Docker’s control (usually /var/lib/docker/volumes).
+Created/Managed By	Created and managed manually by the user.
+Created and managed automatically by Docker.
+Location	              You specify the exact path on the host (e.g., /home/user/data).
+Docker decides the storage path, usually /var/lib/docker/volumes/<volume-name>/_data.
+Persistence            	Persists as long as the host path exists.
+Persists independently of